- Share this article on Facebook

 Talpa Music owns more than 37,000 songs, including from such EDM stars as Afrojack, Tiesto, Fedde Le Grand, Laidback Luke and Bakermat.
 Overall, it handles the publishing rights to more than 500,000 songs.

 Recent hits featuring Talpa Music writers include Give Me Everything (Tonight) by Pitbull ft.
 Ne-Yo & Afrojack, Titanium by David Guetta ft.
 Sia, Bang Bang by Will.i.am, As Your Friend by Afrojack ft.
 Chris Brown, I Could Be The One by Avicii & Nicky Romero and Run The World (Girls) by Beyonce.

 As part of the deal, BMG will also acquire Canal Music Publishing, a venture that exploits compositions from contestants of hit music competition The Voice, which now airs in more than 150 countries.
 The deal also covers Talpa stakes in such companies as music library firm MusicDIRECTOR, which specializes in music and sound effects for radio and TV.

-The acquisition is expected to be finalized later this month when BMG will merge its operations in the Netherlands with Talpa Music and use the name BMG Talpa Music there.
+The acquisition is expected to be finalized later this month when BMG will merge its operations in the Netherlands with Talpa Music and start using the name BMG Talpa Music there.

-BMG CEO Hartwig Masuch said: "This is a very significant acquisition of one of Europe’s leading music publishers...it not only further builds our position in the Benelux, making us the leading publisher of local repertoire, particularly in the EDM category.”
+“This is a very significant acquisition of one of Europe’s leading music publishers,” BMG CEO Hartwig Masuch said.
+It “further builds our position in the Benelux, making us the leading publisher of local repertoire, particularly in the EDM category.”